yui-mhcp/yui-mhcp/README.md

 ## Acknowledgments

-Thanks to @Ananas120 for his contribution and sharing his implementation of `Transformers` architectures !
+Thanks to @Ananas120 for his contribution and sharing his implementation of `Transformers` architectures + his master thesis' code about Q&A !